+POLSC-010

-POLSC-010 Introduction to American Government: Institutions and Ideals - 3 Units
+Introduction to American Government: Institutions and Ideals - 3 Units

 LMC Degree: GE: Social and Behavioral Sciences; DA Transfer: UC; CSU Gen. Ed.
 Area D8; IGETC Area 4H An introduction to the institutions and historical development of American government, with special emphasis on the constitutional systems of the U.S. and the State of California.
-Partially fulfills American Institutions graduation requirement for the CSU system.
+Partially fulfills the American Institutions graduation requirement at LMC and the CSU system.
 SC